 CV vs Resume

 CV and resumes share the common purpose of marketing jobseekers as desirable employees who will meet and exceed the expectations of potential employers.
-However, these application documents are not interchangeable as there are clear distinctions between them.
-Thus, understanding the key differences between a CV and a resume can expedite structuring and drafting them.
+However, these application documents are not interchangeable as there are clear differences between them.
+Understanding the key differences between a CV and a resume can help you in structuring and drafting them.

 The main differences between a CV and a resume are: